EmiraLabs/stw-cli/README.md

 ./stw -serve
 ```

 This will build the site and serve it on `http://localhost:8080`.
+The site will automatically rebuild and reload in the browser when HTML, template, or asset files are changed.

 ## Project Structure